kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 What the user needs to provide
 =================================================
-The user needs to provide a structure or a trajecory file of a macromolecule in the ``.lmp`` or ``.xyz`` format.
+The user needs to provide a structure or a trajectory file of a macromolecule in the ``.lmp`` or ``.xyz`` format.
 In case periodic boundary conditions are used, the user also needs to provide the box size.

-Additionally, the flags fot the parameters that should be calculated need to be set.
+Additionally, the flags for the parameters that should be calculated need to be set.
 One example input line is the following:

 .. code-block:: bash